justinessert/3d-model/README.md

 # 3d-model
-Script creates a 3d model given a point cloud
+Script creates a 3d model given a point cloud.